-7.2.3 Country
+7.2.3 Country RIS field 3

-- 284. The new system automatically records the official (short) version of the Contracting Party/country name. - 7.2.4 Name of the Ramsar Site Figure RIS section 2.1.3
+284. The official (short) version of the Contracting Party/country name.

-• See also: Appendix C Additional guidelines for the provision of maps
+7.2.4 Name of the Ramsar Site

-- 285. The official name of the designated site in one of the three official languages (English, French or Spanish) of the Convention.
+- See also: Appendix C Additional guidelines for the provision of maps - 285.
+The official name of the designated site in one of the three official languages (English, French or Spanish) of the Convention.
 Ensure that the site name used is the same in this section and on the maps provided (see also Appendix C).
 This official name will be used precisely as given when the site is added to the Ramsar List. - 286.
 If appropriate, an alternative name, for example in a local language, can be given following the official name.

-7.2.5 Designation of new Ramsar Site or update of existing site
+7.2.5 Designation of new Ramsar Site or update of existing site The RIS field 5